TherVacB: A therapeutic vaccine against hepatitis B

 Background

-Around 260 million humans, more than three percent of the world's population, are chronically infected by the hepatitis B virus.
-As a result, every year, more than 850,000 people worldwide die of liver failure or hepatocellular carcinoma.
-Currently no curative therapy is available.
-The therapies available to date inhibit virus replication, but need to be given long-term.
-As long as infected people cannot form an adequate immune response, the virus will survive.
-This is precisely where Prof. Ulrike Protzer, head of the Institute of Virology at Helmholtz Munich and TUM and coordinator of the DZIF research area “Hepatitis”, and her team started.
+According to the WHO, around 254 million people are chronically infected by the hepatitis B virus.
+As a result, an estimated 1.1 million people worldwide die of liver failure or hepatocellular carcinoma every year.
+Currently, there is no cure.
+Available therapies inhibit virus replication but require long-term administration.
+As long as infected individuals cannot mount an adequate immune response, the virus will persist.
+This is precisely where Prof. Ulrike Protzer and her team started.
+Prof. Protzer is the head of the Institute of Virology at Helmholtz Munich and TUM, as well as the coordinator of the DZIF research area Hepatitis.

 Development